SecretGmG/nim_light/README.md

 a cache shard count appropriate for the new thread count.
 In-flight `Processing` sentinels are not preserved because they are only meaningful during one active computation.

+The parallel depth and queue multiplier affect both editor nimber computation and solver CPU move search.
+The default settings are depth `2` and queue multiplier `16`.

 ## Solver notes